Skip to Main Content

 Line Producers Structuring Budgets for J-LOC Productions

-Here is how this works in practice.
-Our line producers run METI and JFC liaison through JVTA.
-They shape eligible spend across Tokyo, Osaka, and Kyoto.
-They log forms that supports the up to 50% rebates on eligible spend.
+Our line producers run METI and JFC liaison through JVTA, and they shape eligible spend across Tokyo, Osaka, and Kyoto.
+The paperwork they file backs the up to 50% rebates on that eligible spend.
 Entertainment Visa (Type 4) timelines, Certificate of Eligibility lead times of three to four months, and Japanese Labor Standards Act pay rules all feed into the schedules they hand to producers.

-Here is the short of it.
-Studio and Crew Negotiation spans Toho Studios soundstages in Setagaya and Toei Kyoto Studios near Uzumasa.
-It also covers Nikkatsu and the regional stages opening in Sapporo and Yokohama.
-Our line producers negotiate stage rates and run Japan-China and Japan-Italy co-production treaty forms.
+Studio and crew negotiation spans the Toho Studios soundstages in Setagaya and Toei Kyoto Studios near Uzumasa, and it also covers Nikkatsu and the new regional stages in Sapporo and Yokohama.
+Our line producers negotiate stage rates and handle the Japan-China and Japan-Italy co-production treaty paperwork.

-Here is the breakdown.
-They plan around Golden Week and Obon blackouts.
-They run bilingual department-head meetings.
-Japanese gaffers, grips, and art directors stay aligned with global showrunners.
-Each call lands on a strong cost report.
-Weekly hot costs and a wrap accounting trail Japanese auditors know go with it.
+They plan around the Golden Week and Obon blackouts and run bilingual department-head meetings, so Japanese gaffers, grips, and art directors stay in step with global showrunners.
+Every call rests on a strong cost report, backed by weekly hot costs and a wrap accounting trail that Japanese auditors know well.

 ACT 03